Small Business Health Care Tax Credit Questions and Answers: Who Gets the Tax Credit

 Q: What if an eligible small employer’s 2014 health plan year is not the same as its 2014 taxable year?
 Can the employer still claim the credit for the entire 2014 taxable year?

 A. Yes.
-For the 2014 taxable year, an eligible small employer does not need to switch plans mid-year to comply with the requirement that an employer offer coverage to its employees through a SHOP Exchange.
-An employer that has a plan year that begins after the start of its taxable year may count premiums paid for the entire 2014 taxable year if (1) the employer begins offering coverage through a SHOP Exchange on the first day of the 2014 health plan year; and (2) the employer offers coverage during the period before the first day of the 2014 health plan year that would have qualified the employer for the credit under the rules applicable to years before 2014.
+For the 2014 taxable year, an eligible small employer does not need to switch plans mid-year to comply with the requirement that an employer offer coverage to its employees through a SHOP Marketplace.
+An employer that has a plan year that begins after the start of its taxable year may count premiums paid for the entire 2014 taxable year if (1) the employer begins offering coverage through a SHOP Marketplace on the first day of the 2014 health plan year; and (2) the employer offers coverage during the period before the first day of the 2014 health plan year that would have qualified the employer for the credit under the rules applicable to years before 2014.